 Income Code 43.
-Nonresident alien entertainers and athletes who perform or participate in events in the United States can request a CWA for a lower rate of withholding.
+NRAAEs who perform or participate in events in the United States can request a CWA for a lower rate of withholding.
 A CWA is an agreement entered into by the athlete or entertainer, a designated withholding agent, and the IRS.
 Under no circumstances will a CWA reduce taxes withheld to less than the anticipated amount of income tax liability.